Cruz, Hirono clash at Judiciary hearing; Dem accuses Texan of 'mansplaining'

 After asking to make a "point of personal privilege" during a Senate Judiciary Committee meeting on Wednesday, Democratic Sen. Mazie Hirono reportedly accused Sen. Ted Cruz, R-Texas, of "mansplaining" to her about judicial originalism.

-The tense moment came while the committee was questioning President Biden’s 1st Circuit Court of Appeals nominee Gustavo Gelpí, a District Court Judge, according to The Hill.
+The clash came while the committee was questioning President Biden’s 1st Circuit Court of Appeals nominee District Court Judge Gustavo Gelpí, according to The Hill.

 "I would request that my colleague, Senator Cruz, not misstate what I’m saying," Hirono, D-Hawaii, said.
 "You know what, all this mansplaining, please stop."

-Cruz had told Gelpí that Hirono defended him, claiming he would "not commit to originalism" in his rulings "because originalism would prevent outcomes that she supports."
+Cruz had told Gelpí that Hirono was defending the nominee in the hearing, claiming he would "not commit to originalism" in his rulings "because originalism would prevent outcomes that she supports."
 He asked Gelpí if he doesn’t intend to "follow the original understanding of the Constitution?" the Daily Mail reported.

 Gelpí said he would follow originalism when appropriate.